top of page

 NOTES

-¹ The Anishinaabe peoples are divided into a number of odoodeman, or clans, (singular: odoodem) named mainly after animals.
+¹ The Anishinaabe peoples are divided into a number of doodemag, or clans, (singular: odoodem) named mainly after animals.
 In Anishinaabemowin, "ode'" means heart.
 "Odoodem" or clan literally would translate as the expression of, or having to do with one's heart; in other words odoodem refers to the extended family.
 Each odoodem represents a core branch of knowledge and responsibility essential to Anishinaabe society.
-The odoodeman used to be instrumental in traditional occupations, intertribal relations, and marriages. ^
+The doodemag used to be instrumental in traditional occupations, intertribal relations, and marriages. ^

 ² Binesiwi-miikana, the Thunderbird Path, also called Jiibay-miikana or Jiibay-ziibi (Path/River of Souls), is an Ojibwe expression denoting the Milky Way Galaxy.
 Wenabozho Anang (the Nanabozho constellation) is a summer constellation in the galaxy which is taking turns with Gaa-biboonikaan, a winter constellation, called Orion on Western star maps.
 The Wenabozho/Winter Bringer, which uses many of Orion’s stars and whose arms stretch from Aldebaran (in Taurus the bull) to Procyon the Little Dog Star, embraces the whole of the summer/winter sky.
 The presence of Gaa-biboonikaan heralds winter; when spring appears, Gaa-biboonikaan sinks into the west and Wenabozho Anang (the Nanabozho constellation) appears.
 Wenabozho points the jiibayag (soul-spirits of the deceased) the way to our source and our origin: the Bagone-giizhig –“Hole in the Sky,” a constellation the ancient Greeks named the Pleiades.
 As soon as the first snow falls Gaa-biboonikaan returns and takes the place of Wenabozho Anang again. ^